Christ Church, South Yarra

-Christ Church, South Yarra is the Anglican parish church of the suburb of South Yarra in Melbourne, Victoria, Australia.
-The parish is in the Anglican Diocese of Melbourne and dates from 1856.
-The parish is well known as belonging to the Anglo-Catholic or High Church tradition; it was the location of the ordination of the first woman to be a deaconess in Australia in 1884.
+Christ Church, South Yarra is an Anglican church at 683-701 Punt Road, South Yarra in Melbourne, Victoria, Australia.
+Established in 1856, the congregation form part of the Anglican Diocese of Melbourne.
+The parish belongs to the Anglo-Catholic or High Church tradition; it was the location of the ordination of the first woman to be a deaconess in Australia in 1884.

 History

-The earliest history of the church and parish is complicated.
 In 1852 land was set aside for a parish district including what is now South Yarra.
 Community meetings were held in the Ayres Arms Hotel and the South Yarra Hotel (now the Arcadia), and early services were held in the nearby Presbyterian Sunday School.
 The first vicar was appointed in 1855.
 The church was dedicated as Christ Church in either late 1855 or early 1856.
-Construction of the church itself began in April 1856 following the laying of a foundation stone by Major General Edward Macarthur, and was sufficiently advanced by April 1857 for the first service to be held in it.
-It was enlarged in 1860.
-The church was consecrated in 1875 by Dr Thornton, Bishop of Ballarat.
+Construction of the church began in April 1856 following the laying of a foundation stone by Major General Edward Macarthur, and was sufficiently advanced by April 1857 for the first service to be held in it.
+The church was enlarged in 1860, and was consecrated in 1875 by Dr Samuel Thornton, Bishop of Ballarat.
 The tower and spire were built later: the foundation stone was laid in 1881 by Sir Henry Brougham Loch, the Governor of the colony.
 The spire was modelled on that of Salisbury Cathedral.
 The spire and south aisle were completed in 1886; the north aisle in 1887.

 In 1884 Bishop Moorhouse ordained Marion Macfarlane to be the first deaconess in Australia in Christ Church.
 Moorhouse explicitly used the term 'ordination'.

-The vicarage was built during the incumbency of the first Vicar, the Rev William Guinness, in 1859.
+The vicarage was built in 1859 during the incumbency of the first Vicar, the Rev. William Guinness.
 It was the birthplace of the founder of the Brotherhood of St Laurence, Fr Gerard Tucker, in 1885.
 Since 2012, the Brotherhood of St Laurence has held an annual Gerard Tucker Oration at Christ Church.

 Christ Church Grammar School was established as a parish primary school in 1898, and remains associated with the parish.